SulemanTheAnalyst/store-sales-analysis-excel/README.md

 ## Conclusion

 This project simulates a real-world retail analytics task using Excel.
 It demonstrates how store-level data can be turned into meaningful insights that support better inventory, marketing, and sales decisions.

+## 📬 Let's Connect!
+If you're a recruiter or someone interested in collaborating, feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/sulemantheanalyst).